monigusto/vagrant-monigusto/README.md

     bundle exec rake monigusto:install

+This will install the cookbooks required for monigusto in monigusto/cookbooks.
+You can use your own cookbooks in `site-cookbooks` or `cookbooks`

 ## Spinup a client and server
     bundle exec vagrant up server
     bundle exec vagrant up client